-NULL The event group could not be created because there was insufficient created event group.
+NULLThe event group could not be created because there was insufficientFreeRTOS heap available.

-FreeRTOS heap available.

-Any other value The event group was created and the value returned is the handle of the configSUPPORT_DYNAMIC_ALLOCATION must be set to 1 in FreeRTOSConfig.h (or left undefined, in which case it will default to 1) and the RTOS source file FreeRTOS/source/event_groups.c must be included in the build for the xEventGroupCreate() function to be available.
+Any other value The event group was created and the value returned is the handle of the created event group.

+configSUPPORT_DYNAMIC_ALLOCATION must be set to 1 in FreeRTOSConfig.h (or left undefined, in which case it will default to 1) and the RTOS source file FreeRTOS/source/event_groups.c must be included in the build for the xEventGroupCreate() function to be available.

 '''

 / Declare a variable to hold the created event group. /

 EventGroupHandle_t xCreatedEventGroup;

-/ Attempt to create the event group. / xCreatedEventGroup = xEventGroupCreate();
+/ Attempt to create the event group. /

+xCreatedEventGroup = xEventGroupCreate();

 / Was the event group created successfully? /

 if( xCreatedEventGroup == NULL )

 {

 / The event group was not created because there was insufficient

 FreeRTOS heap available. /

 }

 else

 {

 / The event group was created. /

 }

 '''

-Listing 223 Example use of xEventGroupCreate()
+Listing 228 Example use of xEventGroupCreate()